dinch1008/farewell/README.md

 next step is really everybody to

 def non_block_read(output):
+def non block-write(input)
+whrite alicjshs is a really difficult thing and i really don't wanna fix that with my only pc
-    ''' even in a thread, a normal read with block until the buffer is full '''
+    ''' even in a thread, a normal read with block until the buffer is full ''' CLOSE GATE AS RFC 2048 AND IPSEC ok if it doen't work , i will open the other gate to share

+    ps: when you use rfc 2408 acturally u explain the details between 2 machine indeed, build, neg

+    rfc deals up to

     done